TritonDataCenter/rfd/rfd/0104/README.md

 the bug tracker.
 That includes the nature of the bug and the debugging process (if applicable), the change, and the test plan.
 We keep this information in the bug tracker so that it can be edited, augmented, searched, and so on.

+It's fine to put multiple tickets into a commit, even if they're unrelated.
+There's generally a tension between bunching changes together so that they can be tested once and separating changes so that they can be more easily understood by reviewers and future engineers looking at the history.
+However, each commit should stand alone with respect to documentation, tests, and tooling.
+That is, a project that delivers a new feature should deliver the code, documentation, tests, and tooling in one commit, if possible.

 #### Ticket contents